pagekite/PyPagekite/README.md

 This should make the console visible both on http://localhost:2223/ and http://CONSOLENAME/.
 When it prompts for a username and password, type in whatever username you like, and the password given on the command-line.

+#### Enabling SSL on the HTTP console ####

+If you have the Python OpenSSL module installed, you can increase the security of your HTTP console even further by creating a self-signed SSL certificate and enabling it using the --pemfile option:

+    backend$ pagekite.py \
+      --defaults \
+      --httpd=127.0.0.1:2223 \
+      --httppass=YOURPASSWORD \
+      --pemfile=cert.pem \
+      ...

+To generate a self-signed certificate:

+    openssl req -new -x509 \
+      -keyout cert.pem -out cert.pem \
+      -days 365 -nodes

+Note that your browser will complain when you first visit the console and you will have to add a security exception in order to access the page.

 [ [up](#toc) ]